Wendy1907/Financial_Management_App/README.md

 And also, in the external pages for adding Account, adding Spending, adding Earning, you can see different images in that.
 - You can save the state of Account List by clicking "Save Data" button on the Home Page(the page after the Login).
 - You can reload the state of Account List by clicking "Load Data" button on the Home Page(the page after the Login).

+## Phase 4: Task 2
+- Wed Nov 30 23:11:32 PST 2022.
+Added new Account with name A

+- Wed Nov 30 23:11:47 PST 2022.
+Added new Earning in account A with amount of 1000.0 on Salary

+- Wed Nov 30 23:12:23 PST 2022.
+Added new Spending in account A with amount of 12.0 on Sushi

+- Wed Nov 30 23:12:38 PST 2022.
+Added new Spending in account A with amount of 75.0 on MSP

+- Wed Nov 30 23:12:44 PST 2022.
+Added new Spending in account A with amount of 15.0 on Poke

+- Wed Nov 30 23:12:47 PST 2022.
+Removed Spending in account A with amount of 15.0 on Poke

+- Wed Nov 30 23:13:02 PST 2022.
+Added new Spending in account A with amount of 15.0 on Donut

+- Wed Nov 30 23:13:23 PST 2022.
+Added new Spending in account A with amount of 40.0 on Keyboard

+- Wed Nov 30 23:13:42 PST 2022.
+Added new Account with name B

+- Wed Nov 30 23:13:59 PST 2022.
+Added new Spending in account B with amount of 50.0 on Bus Fare

+- Wed Nov 30 23:14:11 PST 2022.
+Added new Account with name C

+- Wed Nov 30 23:14:27 PST 2022.
+Added new Earning in account C with amount of 500.0 on Interest

+- Wed Nov 30 23:14:34 PST 2022.
+Removed Account with name C